 But addressing those leaks is not an impossible challenge.
 The key is preventing gauges from becoming a potential leak point in the first place.
 WIKA has developed a number of solutions to help in preventing against fugitive emissions.

-WIKA provides an all-welded system—a diaphragm seal and pressure gauge permanently welded together—that results in a sealed pressure measurement system.
-Since the system has no threaded components, it provides dual containment to protect against possible leak points.
+WIKA provides an all-welded system—a diaphragm seal and pressure gauge permanently welded together—that results in a tamper-proof diaphragm seal arrangement.
+This design results in a robutst dual containment system to protect against possible leak points.
 Additionally, helium leak testing ensures that the system will be able to contain any form of gas.

 Products are just one part of WIKA’s protection services.
 The company’s Full Audit Service Team (FAST) makes certain that the gauges in your plant are properly installed and monitored.
 They also examine gauges in your storeroom to ensure that only proper gauges are available, which protects against misapplication.